etienne-martin/device-detector-js/README.md

 Update the [README.md](https://github.com/etienne-martin/device-detector-js/blob/master/README.md) with details of changes to the library.

-Execute `npm run test` and update the [tests](https://github.com/etienne-martin/device-detector-js/tree/master/src/tests) if needed.
+Execute `yarn test` and update the [tests](https://github.com/etienne-martin/device-detector-js/tree/master/src/tests) if needed.

 ## Authors